|£59,461 to £65,407 (depending on qualifications and experience). UKRI Pay Band F/S2

 |14th January 2024

-This role is based at the BGS offices in Edinburgh, which are situated on the Heriot-Watt University campus (with regular offshore expeditions)
+BGS offices in Edinburgh, which are situated on the Heriot-Watt University campus (with regular travel to the UKGEOS Glasgow site and nationally)

 UKRI Pay Band F/S2 – salary range is £59,461 to £65,407 (depending on qualifications and experience)